AeEn123/Roblox-assets-extractor/README.md

 This is all in one script, the other files are not required
 ## Usage
 Simply run the python script.
 The requirements would be downloaded via pip automatically.<br>
-If the requirements do not download automatically, check your permissions, install it yourself (tkinter, requests), or [open an issue](https://github.com/AeEn123/Roblox-assets-extractor/issues/new/choose)<br>
+If the requirements do not download automatically, check your permissions, install it yourself (tk, requests), or [open an issue](https://github.com/AeEn123/Roblox-assets-extractor/issues/new/choose)<br>
 <br>
 You can now extract roblox music, sounds and textures from your roblox cache (make sure you have your client open for music)<br>
 <br>